fzi-forschungszentrum-informatik/mongeu/README.md

 to the container.
 This can usually be achieved using the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/).

+To build the container image locally, assigning the name `mongeu`, run the following command from this directory:

+    docker build -t mongeu .

+You may then run the service via the following command, exposing the service on port `5005` instead of `80` in a container named `mongeu`:

+    docker run --gpus=all --name mongeu -d -p 5005:80 mongeu

+You may also want to specify a restart policy (e.g. `--restart unless-stopped`).

 ## Acknowledgement

 <img src="./images/BMBF_sponsored.jpg" alt="BMBF logo" height="100" align="left">